Oh My Food Recipes

 6. When the rice is ready, add the cooked glutinous rice, mango, and sweet coconut sauce to the sticky rice and mango.

 Enjoy this easy, simple, and delicious instant-pot mango sticky rice recipe!
-Also, check out these walnut shrimp, spicy lemon shrimp, hot and sour noodle soup, Chinese sticky rice, tomato fish, and sweet Thai chili sauce recipes.
+Also, check out these walnut shrimp, coconut bread, spicy lemon shrimp, hot and sour noodle soup, Chinese sticky rice, tomato fish, and sweet Thai chili sauce recipes.

 You May Also Like These Recipes: